babyloniaapp/docs/logs.md

 ------------
 04.01.22 - Some visual upgrades on the Crowdsale #1 theme of the website\
-04.01.22 - Deploying Game & Pool subdomains, will be linking soon the the website\
+04.01.22 - Deploying Game & Pool subdomains, will be linking soon the website\
 04.01.22 - Completing two games of Game Phase I, Classic Dice & Bingo Classic, bought the code, we optimize and fit them to the platform

 ------------